-- Different brands of formulas have different levels of DHA, ARA and choline, key nutrients found in breast milk.
-Look for a formula with expert-recommended levels of these important building blocks for your baby's brain and eyes.
+- Different brands of formulas have different amounts of DHA, MFGM, ARA and choline, key nutrients found in breast milk.
+Look for a formula that has these important building blocks for your baby's brain.

-- Most babies thrive on a formula with whole proteins.
-Breast milk has whole proteins in it, and you want your formula to be as close to breast milk as possible.
+- Most babies thrive on a formula with intact proteins.
+Breast milk has intact proteins in it, and you want your formula to be as close to breast milk as possible.

-- Your formula should satisfy your baby's basic nutrition requirements and provide the balanced nutrition your baby needs, including calcium and antioxidants.
+- Your formula should satisfy your baby's basic nutrition requirements and provide the balanced nutrition your baby needs, such as calcium.

 Smart Formula Nutrition

 *Average level of DHA in worldwide breast milk is 0.32% +/- 0.22% (mean +/- standard deviation of total fatty acids) based on an analysis of 65 studies of 2,474 women.